Vietnam: Merger Control

 - second-instance complaint: if still unsatisfied with the NCC chairperson’s resolution of the first-instance complaint or the lack thereof, the complainant will have 30 calendar days from the issue date of the decision on first-instance resolution, or the expiry date of first-instance time limit, to file a complaint to the Minister of Industry and Trade.

 Alternatively, a party may choose to initiate administrative proceedings before the courts.
-Any administrative claim must be filed within one year from the NCC’s decision on merger clearance or the decision on complaint resolution by either the NCC or the Minister of Industry and Trade.
+Any administrative claim must be filed within one year of the NCC’s decision on merger clearance or the decision on complaint resolution by either the NCC or the Minister of Industry and Trade.
 As such, this procedure can commence without or after the conclusion of the administrative complaint but not concurrently.

 Violations under the current merger control regime can be categorised into four types: failure to file, gun-jumping, unlawful mergers and unfulfilled remedies.